"I subtly influence people

 2. By Education

-Part of my work involves Cooperative Play Staff Development Trainings and Cooperative Play Team-Building Workshops.
+Cooperative Play Team-Building Workshops.
 I get called in to schools, day cares, summer camps, and businesses of all types to teach the staff appropriate cooperative games and/or to work on team-building (using cooperative games, of course!)
 These workshops are all "hands-on", meaning that the participants actually play the games together.
-There's nothing like seeing a room full of teachers shrieking with glee during a game of Lemonade, or a group of people in business suits struggling together to extricate themselves from each other in a game of Knots!
+There's nothing like seeing a room full of teachers shrieking with glee during a game of

 A small but vital part of these trainings is very specifically about educating the participants in what Cooperative Play is really all about: working together instead of against each other.
 For many, particularly in the educational fields, this is a real eye-opener.
 For most, it is their first experience of any alternative to the strictly competitive sports and playground games that they know.
 And when they've discovered this new, more appropriate recreational style and tried it out on the job with their young charges and/or co-workers, they discover that cooperation fits their objectives far, far better than anything else.